 After installation of the Azure AD Connect tool for hybrid identity management, the first thing System Admin wants to change is the default synchronization interval.
 Even though this task can be done using GUI and PowerShell, this post will focus on PowerShell command-lets.
 The current default synchronization interval is 30 minutes which might be so frequent for some organizations or it might be too delayed for some organizations.
 Before diving into the process of customizing sync interval, first, let's understand the basic concept of the Azure AD Sync cycle.

 Azure AD Connect sync synchronizes changes occurring in the on-premises directory using a scheduler.
 There are two scheduler processes, one for password sync and another for object/attribute sync and maintenance tasks.

 In earlier releases, the scheduler for objects and attributes was external to the sync engine.
-It used Windows task scheduler or a separate Windows service to trigger the synchronization process.
+It used a Windows task scheduler or a separate Windows service to trigger the synchronization process.
 The schedule is with the 1.1 releases built-in to the sync engine and does allow some customization.

 The scheduler is responsible for two tasks: